 In 2017, the company collected a 3.8-kilogram bulk sample from the property for gold grain count analysis.
 Of the 1,135 gold grains recovered, 1,049 were classified as pristine, suggesting that the company is getting close to the lode source of the gold.
 Aben Resources has plans to continue drilling at Justin project in the future.

 Aben Resources Company Highlights

-- Three prospective gold projects in safe and stable jurisdictions in Canada ranked in the top 30 attractive mining investment regions worldwide by the Fraser Institute.
+- Three prospective gold projects in safe and stable jurisdictions in Canada, which are ranked in the top 30 attractive mining investment regions worldwide by the Fraser Institute.

-- All projects have seen significant historic work providing promising insight.
+- All projects have seen significant historic work.

 - Golden Triangle, historically a prominent region for mining and exploration activity, witnessing resurgence thanks to new discoveries and improved infrastructure.

-- First season of Forrest Kerr drill work exploring areas of historic results including 9.867 g/t gold over 29.3 meters in one zone, and 33.4 g/t gold over 11 meters in another.
+- First season of Forrest Kerr drill work exploring areas of historic results including 9.867 g/t gold over 29.3 meters and 33.4 g/t gold over 11 meters.

 - Experienced team of mining and finance professionals with over 150 years of experience between them.

 The 23,397-hectare Forrest Kerr project covers three adjoining properties in the heart of British Columbia’s Golden Triangle, north of the Iskut River and south of More Creek.
 Both the north and south limits of the property are road accessible and have access to existing power lines from nearby hydro-electric facilities.
 Employees take a 10-minute flight into the property from the Bob Quinn Airstrip located to the east of the property beside Highway 37.
 Aben Resources completed its earn-in on the Forrest Kerr project in November 2019 and now owns a 100-percent interest in the property.